01 of 03

 The Hungarian Point Stitch works up almost twice as fast as traditional tent needlepoint stitches, which makes it a perfect choice for quick needlepoint projects worked in spare moments.
 For a small to medium size project, you can usually work the entire background fill area in Hungarian Stitch in just one sitting.

 Continue to 3 of 3 below.

-- Hungarian...
-Point is a vertical stitch, which fits nicely in the space between two vertical canvas mesh.
+- Hungarian Point is a vertical stitch, which fits nicely into the space between two vertical canvas mesh.
 Start at either the left or right side of the needlepoint design area, whichever is most comfortable for you.
 The above stitch diagram shows the sequence worked from right to left.
 If you are left-handed, you will want to work from left to right.